ECSAlab/dnndk-zedboard/README.md

 # dnndk-zedboard
-Workflow on CNN utilization and inference in FPGA for embedded applications

-Paper: "Convolutional Neural Network Utilization and Inference in ZedBoard for Embedded Aplications"
+This repo is part of the work published in a paper accepted for presentation at the SEEDA-CECNSM 2021
 ===

+# Paper: "Workflow on CNN utilization and inference inFPGA for embedded applications"
 ![](https://img.shields.io/github/last-commit/ecsalab/seed-fpga?style=plastic)

 Table of Contents